 For dessert, there’s a full line of sweets made without refined sugar, including jammy chia bars and banana-oat ‘mookies’.
 The ingredients are almost all organic, sustainable, and seasonal.
 There’s not a speck of nuts, gluten, or dairy anywhere.
 Making it perfect for any little ones with allergies.

 Some of these meals are destined for London nurseries that hire Wild Child Kitchen.
 They supply their lunches and snacks, while others will be personally delivered to homes around the city.
 The meals arrive at your door wrapped in plant-based, biodegradable packaging.
-An optional cool box can keep food chilled for up to two hours.
+An optional cool box can keep food chilled for up to five hours.
 In other words, they’ve thought of every detail.
 Leaving you free to focus on all the other small worries of parenting.